yavuztas/yavuztas.github.io/_posts/2019-07-16-java-quiz-questions.markdown

 image2: /assets/article_images/java-quiz-questions/java-quiz-mobile.jpg
 image-position: right
 image2-position: center
-excerpt: Today I would like to share one of my repositories which is about some interesting java algorithm questions and my solutions to every seven questions implemented beside.
+excerpt: Today, I would like to share one of my repositories which is about some interesting <b>java algorithm questions</b> and my solutions to them.
+These questions...
 ---
-Today I would like to share one of my repositories which is about some interesting java algorithm questions and my solutions to every seven questions implemented beside.
+Today, I would like to share one of my repositories which is about some interesting <b>java algorithm questions</b> and my solutions to them.

 These questions are;
 1. Path